expyriment/dataintegrityfingerprint-python/paper.md

 # Statement of need

-In recent years, publicly sharing scientific datasets has become good research practice [@Wilkinson] and the concept of _Open Data_ has been incorporated into international policies [@EU].
-However, there currently seems to be no good way to unmistakenly and indefinitely link these datasets to a corresponding journal publication, without relying on storage providers [e.g. GitHub, Dryad, Open Science Framework; @Tan] or other services [e.g. Digital Object Identifier; @Liu] that need to be maintained [@Lin].
+In recent years, sharing scientific datasets has become good research practice [@Wilkinson] and the concept of _Open Data_ has been incorporated into international policies [@EU].
+The practice to make scientific data from journal publication publicly available calls for a reliably procedure to link data and the corresponding publication unmistakenly and indefinitely.
+Data sharing relies nowadays typically on third-party storage providers [e.g. GitHub, Dryad, Open Science Framework; @Tan] or other services [e.g. Digital Object Identifier; @Liu] that need to be maintained [@Lin].
+This reliability of data linkage is however highly depended on the existence of the mostly commerical services and therefore fragile and inappropriate for a persistent open data practice.

-The DIF provides a simple solution to this problem wihtout relying on a third party by extending the concept of file verification to multi-file datasets (see also \autoref{fig:Fig1}):
+The DIF provides a simple solution to this problem without relying on a third party by extending the concept of file verification to multi-file datasets (see also \autoref{fig:Fig1}):

 * The author of a journal article  calculates checksums of all the files in the dataset the article relates to

 * From these checksums the author calculates a single "master checksum" (the